Nicola Zanini: Playing career

 A youth product of Juventus, Zanini played over 10 seasons as a midfielder in the Italian Serie B and 50 games in Serie A. He retired in 2010 after a short stint with Treviso.

 Coaching career

 Zanini moved into coaching in January 2010 after being promoted to head coach for his playing team Treviso.
 He then went on a career as a youth coach, first with Real Vicenza, and later with his former team Vicenza.
 He then served as head coach of Vicenza on two different stints during the 2017–18 Serie C campaign, guiding them to safety after winning a relegation playoff to Santarcangelo.

 On 2018, after his experience with Vicenza, he took over the reins of Serie D club Este.
 He left Este in 2020 for Luparense, another Serie D club from the region.
 He left Luparense in 2022 for fellow Serie D club Sona, but was sacked on 10 October 2022 due to negative results.
+He was successively briefly recalled, but failed to save the club from relegation.

+On 28 May 2023, Zanini was unveiled as the new head coach of Dolomiti Bellunesi, another Serie D club.
+In 2025, Zanini guided Dolomiti Bellunesi to their first historical promotion to Serie C. He was dismissed from his coaching post on 8 October 2025 after a 0–4 loss to Pro Vercelli.